 This is a tricky one to answer, and healthy is a relative term!
 A lot of foods can be deemed healthy when eaten in moderation.
-However, there are a few meats that are leaner to smoke than others and could therefore be seen as being healthier.
+However, there are a few types of meat that are leaner than others and could therefore be seen as being healthier when smoked.

-Chicken – Chicken is an incredibly lean meat to smoke.
-There are a variety of different marinades that work beautifully with the flavor, and it’s a crowd pleaser!
+Chicken – Chicken breast is an incredibly lean meat to smoke.
+There are a variety of different marinades that work beautifully with the flavor, and it’s a crowd-pleaser!

 Beef – If you can’t resist the taste of beef, then you will need to opt for lean cuts such as top sirloin and sirloin tip.
 Do not add oil to your marinades, as this introduces unnecessary fat.

 Turkey tenderloin – If you like turkey, then turkey tenderloin is another lean meat option that you can chuck in your smoker.
 True to the name, this cut stays tender when cooked.